The U2 Conference and the U2 Studies Network was created by Dr. Scott Calhoun

 - U2’s music, work, and influence

-- The imagination, the numinous, and uses of enchantment
+- The imagination, the numinous, and the uses of enchantment

 - Rhetorical, literary, and narrative theories

-* I live in Xenia, Ohio, with my wife and five children.
+• He lives in Xenia, Ohio, USA, with his wife and children.

 • Please contact him through the contact form.